muratk3n/thirdwave/en/README.md

 <img width="340" src="https://external-preview.redd.it/XJ4ccZlh33IP9nQrp5nzGb-N-bXUKoiND4rjWbwrd-8.jpg?width=960&crop=smart&auto=webp&s=6f11fbd1a9de1ed103ecf44a58995fd2c71f9160"/>

 This is 2D.
-Bunch of dots on a screen.
+Bunch of dots on a (sky) screen.
 How do you get to the first picture from the second?
 How did Copernicus do it?
 This was the biggest detective story of the ancient times.
 Skipping that train of thought is a disservice too all students.